 When a Pine script is calculated, it creates a historical buffer of a certain size for each variable or function in the code.
 That buffer contains information about previous values of the variable/function and is used when the code refers to the past values using the history-referencing operator.
 The size of the buffer specifies how far into the history this value can be requested.

 Pine automatically determines the required buffer size for all variables and functions by analyzing past references made while calculating the script on the first 244 bars.
 If no past references are detected, a default buffer size is assigned to the variable or function.
 For variables, the default buffer size is 300 bars, for functions it is one bar.

 Due to this, the test variable gets assigned a default buffer of 300 bars.
-When the script requests a value of the 301 bar prior, outside of this buffer, the error occurs.
+When the script requests the value of the 301st bar in the past, which is outside of the variable's buffer, an error occurs.

 //@version=4 study("max_bars_back var",overlay=true) var1 = input(301) test = 0.0 //max_bars_back(test, 301) if bar_index > 244 test := test[var1] plot(test)